 The Car…

-Audi A7 Quatro TFSI 3L Supercharged
+Audi A7 Quattro TFSI 3L Supercharged

-This is my car, I took the picture above on a tour of the South Island not long after it was purchased from the car dealer.
-It’s a 2012 model, so getting a bit old now, but it doesn’t feel like it, as it had low km’s.
-It’s fast – over 300HP stock – it’s 3L supercharged, four wheel drive and it has all the mod cons inside including Apple Car play, heated seats, adaptive cruise control, and so many more options.
-Feels really nice to drive.
+This is my car.
+I took the picture above on a tour of the South Island not long after it was purchased from the car dealer.
+It’s a 2012 model, so it’s getting a bit old now, but it doesn’t feel like it because it had low mileage.
+It’s fast—over 300 HP stock—it’s a 3L supercharged, four-wheel-drive vehicle, and it has all the mod cons inside, including Apple CarPlay, heated seats, adaptive cruise control, and many more options.
+It feels really nice to drive.

 The Problem